b-init/ImagePaste/README.md

 ![demo](assets/demo.gif)

-The add-on supports copying and pasting images from the clipboard to various places:
+The add-on supports copying images to the clipboard and pasting them from various places:

 ### Image Editor